ikgoomophuting-del/alx-backend-python/0x03-Unittests_and_intetgration_tests/README.md

 - Python 3.7
 - Ubuntu 18.04 LTS
 - All files executable and PEP8 compliant
-- All modules
-- , classes, and functions must have docstrings
+- All modules, classes, and functions must have docstrings
 - Functions and coroutines must be type-annotated

 ## Project Structure